 POLITICS ON THE BANKS OF THE JORDAN is an independent, non-profit, political commentary on Israeli, Palestinian and Jordanian affairs.
-It seeks to provide informed and non-partisan analysis of current affairs on both sides of the river Jordan.
-The issues that are brought up include everything from greater regional political developments to domestic politics and local social events.
+It seeks to provide informed and non-partisan analysis of current affairs in the western part of the Middle East, predominantly of the political developments on the two sides of the river Jordan.
+The issues that are brought up here include everything from greater regional political developments to domestic politics and local socio-political events.

-The blog’s target audience is anyone interested in an academic perspective on the contemporary politics and society of this region.
-The name of the blog is an exclusively geographical reference to a particular part of the Middle East (Israel, Palestine and Jordan).
+The blog’s target audience is anyone interested in an academic perspective on the contemporary politics and society of the western part of the Middle East.
+The name of the blog is an exclusively geographical reference to a particular part of this region (Israel, Palestine and Jordan).
 It does not carry any further connotations or (religious) symbolism.
 The blog is mainly being written on location, on the west and east banks of the Jordan.

 Dr Björn Brenner is the editor and main contributor to the blog.
 When a guest writer appears, the contribution is clearly marked “Guest Writer” together with the contributor’s full name.
 With this exception, all views expressed in the blog belong to Dr Brenner and do not necessarily represent the positions, opinions or policies of his employer.
-This disclaimer refers equally to the Twitter and Instagram accounts connected to this website.
+This disclaimer refers equally to the Twitter, Facebook, Linkedin, YouTube and Instagram accounts connected to this website.

-Dr Björn Brenner researches and lectures on contemporary Middle Eastern politics, currently at the Swedish Defence University in Stockholm.
+Dr Björn Brenner researches, lectures and advises on contemporary Middle Eastern politics.
 Since 2008, his research has focused on Syrian, Lebanese, Israeli, Palestinian and Jordanian politics.
 One focal point has been to closely follow and understand the local political situation in the Gaza Strip and the tensions between the various actors there.
 Much of this research has taken place on location in the Middle East.